Consider Main Reasons to Choose Extended Development Team Over Other Models

 Integrating the New Team With the In-House Team

 Here, the new team becomes part of your in-house team.
 Onboarding may take a few hours, days, or weeks depending on how smooth the integration process is.
-The new team meets the project managers and other team members and familiarizes with the company’s cultures and values.
+The new team meets the project managers and other team members and familiarizes with the company’s cultures and values, passing through the developer onboarding checklist that almost every company uses.

 Consider Newxel Your Trusted Partner